Grant592/grant592.github.io/_posts/2022-05-31-databricks-part1.md

 A fine selection of bands if I do say so (although I've never been a Pink Floyd fan for some reason)...

-Anyway, we'll also create a few helper functions to format the parameters need for the API call and process the requests.
+Anyway, we'll also create a few helper functions to format the parameters needed for the API call and process the requests.
 The function names should be rather self-explanatory.

 ```python
 def get_album_ids_for_artist(artist: str, limit: int = 50, offset: int = 0) -> list: